SimoneFerra/finalCapstone/README.md

                      The user can choose the calculator needed and by entering some values the program will make the requested calculations.

 Table of contents:

+Installation: the project can be installed locally using Python.

+Usage:

+Credits: project created by Simone Ferrari.